Lambda Crucis

 λ Crucis is listed in the General Catalogue of Variable Stars as a possible β Cephei-type variable.
 Its brightness varies with an amplitude of 0^{m}.02 over a period of 0.3951 days.
-However, it is currently thought more likely to be a different type of variable, possibly a λ Eridani variable or rotating ellipsoidal variable.
+However, it is suspected to be a different type of variable, possibly a λ Eridani variable or rotating ellipsoidal variable.

 This object is a B-type main-sequence star with a stellar classification of B4 Vne, where the suffix notation indicates "nebulous" (broad) lines due to rapid rotation, along with emission lines from circumstellar material, making it a Be star.
 It is around 53 million years old and is spinning rapidly with a projected rotational velocity of 341 km/s.
 The star has five times the mass of the Sun and about 3.0 times the Sun's radius.
 It is radiating 790 times the luminosity of the Sun from its photosphere at an effective temperature of 16,500 K.